 These are being reduced where possible in line with Scottish Government requirements and strict policies and procedures.
 However, Alternative or remote CCNP evidence/inspection will be encouraged where is possible.

 Inspections may be provided where there are no risks to staff or members of the public, 2m distancing is adhered to and members of the public do not interact with Officers during the visits.

 We will also be asking those requiring a physical inspection to adhere to our 'Inspection Agreement' which sets out the requirements and expectations for both parties.

 Contact the inspecting Officer noted on the CCNP to discuss in advance.
 We are encouraging the use of remote inspections via video link as an alternative where this is agreeable and also technically possible.
 This is new territory for everyone so please contact us if you have any concerns or would like additional guidance.

 The following guidance in relation to extensions to the duration of a building warrant was issued by the Building Standards Division of the Scottish Government:

-- Duration of a building warrant: on receipt of an application to extend the period of validity and the relevant fee received we shall extend the building warrant for a further 9 months without condition.
+- Duration of a building warrant - on receipt of an application to extend the period of validity and the relevant fee received we shall extend the building warrant for a further 9 months without condition.

-- Determination of applications: before a building warrant is refused or deemed refused at 9 months after the first report or any previously agreed extended period, we shall agree an extension of time if desired by the applicant to facilitate approval of the application.
+- Determination of applications - Before a building warrant is refused or deemed refused at 9 months after the first report or any previously agreed extended period, we shall agree an extension of time if desired by the applicant to facilitate approval of the application.

-For general enquiries see our contact us page.
+For general enquiries contact us.